HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 autonomy (fewer reviewers of unimportant details) and understanding across the DCP with documents that cover critical information but avoid obscuring details.

-#### A final plea for agility
+#### A plea for agility
-Waterfall development is an understandable approach to the constraints of the DCP as listed previously but I don't think that it's the right one.
-There's no question that agility in these circumstances is hard and may require some novel solutions.
-And the approaches I've outlined will undoubtedly themselves have considerable flaws and risks.
+The Roadmaps and Planning RFC is an understandable approach to the problems of development given the constraints of the DCP.
+In this context, maintaining agility is hard and could require us to take some risks on novel and/or radical solutions.
+Moreover, the approaches I've outlined will undoubtedly themselves have considerable flaws and risks.
-But I think the costs of rigidity in this project will be very high and the world has moved away from waterfall practices.
-I urge us to consider more radical solutions to our problems before accepting further restrictions on change.
+But I fear that the costs of a waterfall approach to our problems will be very high.
+I urge us to consider solutions to increasing our agility before going down a road that requires more restrictions on adaptability.

 ### Acceptance Criteria [optional]